 The Samaritan Inn is a comprehensive program that teaches self-sufficiency and life skills to the resident families.
 They provide a safe and clean place to live while providing education through financial literacy, job readiness, and parenting and computer skills.
 After completing their program, residents’ transition to housing with subsidized rent and continued support with the help of a caseworker and an individualized action plan and goals for success.
 Samaritan Inn was founded in 1984 and typically houses 180 people each night with an average stay of 215 days for graduates of their program.

 Lealman Fire District Christmas Community Outreach | Workforce Go!
 St. Petersburg, FL Remote Team

 The St. Petersburg Workforce Go! team supported the Lealman Fire District’s Christmas Community outreach program.
-The Lealman Fire District, located in one of St. Petersburg’s poorest areas, collects and purchases gifts for the families within their community.
-Local business, people and the firemen themselves all work together to purchase a large number of toys.
+The Lealman Fire District, located in one of St. Petersburg’s most impoverished areas, collects and purchases gifts for the families within their community.
+Local businesses, people and the firemen themselves all work together to purchase a large number of toys.
 Together with the Workforce Go! remote team, hundreds of gifts were wrapped, bikes were assembled, and basketballs & footballs inflated in preparation for the transformation!
-To give parents the opportunity to shop for their children, the Lealman Fire Department is converted into a mini “toy store”.
+To allow parents the opportunity to shop for their children, the Lealman Fire Department was converted into a mini “toy store.”
 Parents can pick out just the right toy for their child at no cost.
 And the act of giving doesn’t stop here.
-A few days before Christmas, the Lealman Firemen load wrapped toys on one of the fire trucks and like Santa they take off driving through the neighborhoods handing out gifts to the very excited children.
+A few days before Christmas, the Lealman Firemen load wrapped toys on one of the fire trucks, and like Santa, they take off driving through the neighborhoods handing out gifts to the very excited children.